 - Paperback ISBN:

-Matthew T. Brodhead, Ph.D., BCBA-D, is an Assistant Professor in the Department of Counseling, Educational Psychology, and Special Education at Michigan State University.
+Matthew T. Brodhead, Ph.D., BCBA-D, is an Assistant Professor in the Department of Counseling, Educational Psychology, and Special Education at Michigan State University (MSU) and the Research Director of MSU’s Early Learning Institute.
 Dr. Brodhead received his B.S. in Psychology and M.A. in Behavior Analysis from Western Michigan University, and a Ph.D. in Disability Disciplines from Utah State University.
-Dr. Brodhead has spent the last 8 years providing behavioral services to children with autism in private clinic, school, and home-based settings.
-His research focuses on developing social skills and independent play behaviors in children with autism.
-It also focuses on developing models for promoting ethical behavior in professionals who provide services to individuals with autism.
-Dr. Brodhead has published over 20 peer reviewed papers, book chapters, and commentaries on the topics of autism and/or ethical behaviors for behavior analysts, and he serves on multiple editorial boards, including Behavior and Philosophy, the Review Journal of Autism and Developmental Disorders, The Analysis of Verbal Behavior, and the Journal of Physical and Developmental Disabilities.
+Dr. Brodhead’s research examines behavioral determinants of response variability, choice, and independent social skills in children with autism.
+He also writes about conceptual issues relating to the ethical and professional behavior of practicing behavior analysts.
+Dr. Brodhead has published over 20 peer reviewed papers on the topics of autism and/or ethical behaviors for behavior analysts, and he serves on multiple editorial boards, including Behavior Analysis in Practice, Behavior and Philosophy, the Review Journal of Autism and Developmental Disorders, The Analysis of Verbal Behavior, and the Journal of Physical and Developmental Disabilities.
 In addition to his scholarly activities, Dr. Brodhead has served as the President of the Ethics and Behavior Analysis Special Interest Group (a special interest group of the Association for Behavior Analysis, International), and as the vice-president of the Hoosier Association for Behavior Analysis.
 Dr. Brodhead is internationally renowned for his work, having received invitations to present extensively within the continental United States, as well as in Canada and Brazil.

 Assistant Professor, Department of counseling, Educational Psychology, and Special Education, Michigan State University

-David J. Cox, M.S.B., BCBA is the Director of Research at the Behavioral Health & Technology Research Clinic at the University of Florida where he is also pursuing a PhD in Behavior Analysis.
-David also received a Master’s of Science in Bioethics with a focus in Clinical Ethics in 2010 and has been a Board Certified Behavior Analyst since 2011.
+David J. Cox, M.S.B., BCBA is the Director of Research at the Behavioral Health & Technology Research Clinic at the University of Florida where he is pursuing a PhD in Behavior Analysis.
+On July 1, 2018 David will begin serving as a Postdoctoral Research Fellow in the Behavioral Pharmacology Research Unit within the Department of Psychiatry and Behavioral Sciences at the Johns Hopkins University School of Medicine.
+David will receive a PhD in Behavior Analysis from the University of Florida in August 2018.
+David received a Master’s of Science in Bioethics with a focus in Clinical Ethics in 2010 and has been a Board Certified Behavior Analyst since 2011.
 Clinically, David has provided ABA services to children, adolescents, and adults with autism and related developmental disabilities for 11 years.
-During this time, he has provided in-home, community, and clinic based services and specialized primarily in ABA intervention for adolescents and adults with severe behavior.
-Ethically, David has served as a Clinical Ethics Consultant for the past 6 years in various ABA settings; founded and chaired the Ethics Committee at Creative Perspectives Inc., Autism Centers of Colorado; served as the Director of Ethics at STE Consultants in Berkeley, CA; and was instrumental in the foundation of the Ethics & Behavior Analysis Special Interest Group for the Association for Behavior Analysis International.
-David has authored and co-authored several journal articles focusing on ethics and behavior analysis and has presented numerous ethics and behavior analysis focused presentations at regional and international conferences.
-In addition, David’s current research focuses on choice and decision making as it relates to verbal and non-verbal health related and ethical behavior.
-His areas of expertise and passions include: choice behavior, preference, decision making, quantitative models of operant behavior, behavioral economics, verbal behavior, and the application of the aforementioned to provide a behavioral account of ethical behavior.
+He has provided in-home, community, and clinic based services and specialized primarily in ABA intervention for adolescents and adults with severe behavior.
+Ethically, David has served as a Clinical Ethics Consultant for the past 8 years; has founded and chaired Ethics Committees at several ABA agencies serving individuals with autism; and was instrumental in founding the Ethics & Behavior Analysis Special Interest Group for the Association for Behavior Analysis International.
+David has authored several journal articles on ethics and behavior analysis and has presented numerous ethics and behavior analysis focused presentations at regional and international conferences.
+David’s current research focuses on choice and decision making as it relates to verbal and non-verbal health related and ethical behavior.
+His areas of expertise and passions include: choice behavior, preference, decision making, quantitative models of operant behavior, behavioral economics, verbal behavior, and the application of these to provide a behavioral account of ethical behavior.

 Director of Research, Behavioral Health and Technology Research Clinic, University of Florida